inominate/eve-api-proxy/README.md

 or more are invalid.
 This can occur due to the cache lag in other endpoints still showing nonexistent items.
 The proxy can correct for this faster than trying each id independently.
-Because of the large number of errors this can potential generate, it will fail if it generates more than 16 errors and must be manually enabled by adding fix=1 to the query string.
+Because of the large number of errors this can potentialy generate, it will fail if it generates more than 16 errors and must be manually enabled by adding fix=1 to the query string.

 * If for some reason the API throws a temp ban, the proxy will refuse to